borud/chatui/README.md

 # chatui

-`chatui` is a simple chat-like user interface that can be used to create chat-like user interfaces.
+`chatui` is a simple chat-like user interface for typical command/response type CLI applications.

 You communicate with the UI via two channels: the `OutputCh` which is used to display output in the main display area and `CommandCh` which is used to receive commands entered by the user in the input area of the UI.

 ## Sample usage